-SAN ANTONIO — If you enjoyed the recent Air Force Thunderbirds flyover, get ready for another special treat.
+SAN ANTONIO — If you enjoyed the recent Air Force Thunderbirds flyover, you were probably pleased to get another special treat — The Lewis Air Legends.

-This time, World War II era aircraft will take to the skies on Memorial Day in a 30-minute aerial display.
-The flyover is dedicated to those who have given the ultimate sacrifice in military service.
+The World War II era planes took over the skies on Memorial Day in a 30-minute aerial display.
+The flyover was dedicated to those who have given the ultimate sacrifice in military service.

-The Lewis Air Legends partnered with the City of San Antonio.
-The flyover route will start at 12 p.m. over the I-10 and 1604 corridor, then fly south to Kelly Field, turn north (circling downtown businesses and neighborhoods) and finish over Fort Sam National Cemetery with a missing man break.
+The Lewis Air Legends partnered with the City of San Antonio for the 12 p.m. flyover.
+They went over the I-10 and 1604 corridor, then flew south to Kelly Field, turned north (circling downtown businesses and neighborhoods) and finished over Fort Sam National Cemetery with a missing man break.

 “I feel it’s very important to honor those that served and fought for our freedom, and those who flew these wonderful flying machines.
 The meaning of ‘freedom’ is more important than ever and for that reason we fly our fleet in remembrance of these heroes,” Lewis Air Legends founder and pilot, Rod Lewis said.